Locomotive Phases - MLW RS-10, RS-18

 - Early RS-18 units had cast coupler pockets with slightly different dimensions from the fabricated version (illustrated).

-- Fuel tank and air reservoir measurements don't apply to units with transverse fuel tanks and air reservoirs.
+- Fuel tank and air reservoir measurements don't apply to units with transverse fuel tanks and air reservoirs (listed below in RSC-14 measurements).

 I did not take measurements of ONT RS-10 #1400 at Exporail in 2015, and when I went back in 2017 it was no longer on public display.
-However, using a combination of diagrams, measurements of an MLW RS-2 (which shares much of the same door spacing), detail photos and prime mover dimensions - along with the many dimensions shared with the RS-18 - I was able to narrow down the hood dimensions of the RS-10 to a level of precision almost comparable to direct measurements.
+However, using a combination of details photos of #1400, diagrams, measurements of an MLW RS-2 (which shares much of the same door spacing) and prime mover dimensions - along with the many dimensions shared with the RS-18 - I was able to narrow down the hood dimensions of the RS-10 to a level of precision comparable to direct measurements.

 Canadian National, Chief of Motive Power & Car Equipment.
 (1964).
 Diesel Unit Data Book.
 Retrieved March 2010 from http://www.cwrailway.ca/cnrha.ca/sites/default/files/databook-1964-09%281%29.pdf